emqx/emqx-operator/docs/en_US/tasks/configure-emqx-service.md

            targetPort: 1883
 ```

-**NOTE:** EMQX will open 6 listeners by default, namely: `mqtt-ssl-8883` corresponds to port 8883, `mqtt-tcp-1883` corresponds to port 1883, `http-dashboard-18083` corresponds to port 18083, `http-management-8081` corresponds to port 8081,`mqtt-ws-8083` corresponds to port 8083 and `mqtt-wss-8084` corresponds to port 8084.
+> EMQX will open 6 listeners by default, namely: `mqtt-ssl-8883` corresponds to port 8883, `mqtt-tcp-1883` corresponds to port 1883, `http-dashboard-18083` corresponds to port 18083, `http-management-8081` corresponds to port 8081,`mqtt-ws-8083` corresponds to port 8083 and `mqtt-wss-8084` corresponds to port 8084.
 EMQX Operator will automatically inject the default listener information into the Service when creating the Service, but when there is a conflict between the Service configured by the user and the listener configured by EMQX (the name or port field is repeated), EMQX Operator will use the user's configuration prevail.

 :::
 ::: tab v1beta3